gmail storageemail cleanupstorage management

 Search: older_than:2y

-Be honest—when's the last time you needed an email from 2022?
-Archive important stuff first, then delete the rest.
-Those old Slack notifications and meeting reminders are just taking up space.
+Be honest.
+When did you last need an email from 2022?
+Archive anything important, then delete the rest.
+Those old Slack notifications and meeting reminders are just taking up room.

 Advanced Gmail Storage Management